-12. In-year Admissions
+13. In-year Admissions

 An in-year admission refers to an application for a school place made during the school year or an application for admission to a school made at the start of the school year for any year group other than the normal year of entry.
-The normal years of entry are: Reception for entry to Primary schools; Year 3 for entry to Junior schools; Year 7 for children moving into Secondary schools and Year 10 for entry to UTCs.
+The normal years of entry are Reception for entry to Primary schools and Infant Schools; Year 3 for Junior schools and Year 7 for children moving into Secondary schools.

-Applications for in-year admissions to Voluntary Controlled and Community schools in North Northamptonshire, should be made online to the local authority on NNC's website.
+Applications for in-year admissions to Voluntary Controlled and Community schools in North Northamptonshire, should be made online on NNC's School Admissions website: Move school during the school year (in-year) | North Northamptonshire Council (northnorthants.gov.uk)

 In-year applications for school places in North Northamptonshire:

-- should not be made more than one month before they are required.
-Applications outside of this timescale will not be processed - should be made by a person with parental responsibility - allow you to state up to 3 schools in order of preference
+- should not be made more than 20 school days before they are required.
+Applications outside this timescale will not be processed - should be made by a person with parental responsibility - allow applicants to list up to 3 schools in order of preference.